 - Autonomy: not relying on intermediaries gives you more power to decide, by yourself or with another interested party, exactly what your smart contract should do.
 Additionally, the chance of someone erring (or even manipulating) is significantly reduced with fewer participants.

 - Accuracy: unless a mistake is preprogrammed into the smart contract, it is physically incapable of doing anything other than what is written in its code.

 - Ease of understanding (and use): it’s true that code can be written in incredibly confusing ways.
-However, high quality code will be both easy to understand and to use, which means it will be far easier than poring over long, dense legal documents.
+However, high-quality code will be easy to understand and use, which means it will be far easier than poring over long, dense legal documents.

 Other benefits of using smart contracts will depend on your personal use case.
 Most importantly, all of them have one thing in common: they make everything easier.

 Of course, no technology is a panacea.
-This is especially true for blockchain and smart contracts: as they’re still relatively new and address long-standing problems across a number of industries, they’re often expected to be able to do much more than they realistically can.
+This is especially true for blockchain and smart contracts.
+As they’re still relatively new and address long-standing problems across many industries, they’re often expected to be able to do much more than they realistically can.
 Here are some issues smart contracts may face:

 - Regulatory uncertainty: in the same vein, as the technology is so new, there are often no government regulations in place.
-Depending on the type of transaction, they might not be necessary—but they might also be very important, so navigating these legal issues can be a chore.
+Depending on the type of transaction, they might not be necessary—but they might also be critical, so navigating these legal issues can be a chore.